QuantCalcState TaxIdaho

 Does Idaho tax Roth conversions?

 Idaho taxes Roth conversions as ordinary income at the state level.
-At a top marginal rate of 5.69%, a large conversion can add meaningful state-tax cost on top of federal tax and the ACA cliff.
+At a top marginal rate of 5.69%, a $30,000 conversion costs about $1,707 in state tax alone — on top of federal tax and any ACA subsidy clawback.

 What is the ACA cliff in Idaho for 2026?